ahorsedesignedbyacommittee/WidgetSnippets/README.md

 # WidgetSnippets
-Code snippets for little and unspectacular. but potentially useful, widgets that can be incorporated into your programs as functions.
+Code snippets for little and unspectacular. but potentially useful, widgets.